manticoresoftware/manticoresearch/manual/Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md

 <!-- example bulk_insert -->
 ## Bulk adding documents
-You can insert into a real-time index not just a single document, but as many as you want.
-It's ok to insert into a real-time index in batches of tens of thousands of documents.
+You can insert into a real-time table not just a single document, but as many as you want.
+It's ok to insert into a real-time table in batches of tens of thousands of documents.
 What's important to know in this case:
 * the larger the batch the higher is the latency of each insert operation
 * the larger the batch the higher indexation speed you can expect
-* each batch insert operation is considered a single [transaction](../Transactions.md) with atomicity guarantee, so you will either have all the new documents in the index at once or in case of a failure none of them will be added
+* each batch insert operation is considered a single [transaction](../Transactions.md) with atomicity guarantee, so you will either have all the new documents in the table at once or in case of a failure none of them will be added
 * you might want to increase [max_packet_size](../Server_settings/Searchd.md#max_packet_size) value to allow bigger batches

 <!-- intro -->